aemeltsev/tele_bot/README.md

 ## Features

 - **User Authentication**: Secure access to bot features.
 It may be better to use a more secure method like OAuth.
 - **Use Geo API**: Get location information by place name.
+For detail, please refer to [Geocoding API](https://geocode.maps.co/).
 - **Use Weather API**: Get real-time weather forecast by place coordinates.
+More informations about weather API can be found in [Weather Forecast API](https://open-meteo.com/en/docs).
 - **Custom Alerts**: Set up personalized alerts and notifications (in progress).

 ## Installation